 Knee Replacement Surgery

 For patients having knee replacement surgery, robotic navigation increases precision in device placement for better and long-lasting results.
-For example, the Stryker eNlite Knee Navigation System is designed to improve the surgical performance and clinical outcome of knee replacement surgery.
-The robotic software navigation package helps facilitate improved decision making for alignment and orientation of instruments, trials and implants.
-Stryker knee navigation software packages provide surgeons a simplified solution helping make navigated total knee replacements easier procedures to incorporate in the everyday OR environment.
-Computer assisted surgery may also result in possible shorter hospital stays for patients, decreased complications, improved joint stability and decreased rehabilitation time.
+North Florida has the latest technology such as the Stryker MAKO Rio (Robot Arm Assisted Surgery) which is designed to improve the surgical performance and clinical outcome of partial knee and total knee replacement surgery.
+The robotic software navigation package helps facilitate improved decision making for alignment and orientation of instruments, trials, and implants.
+Also, North Florida has the Exactech GPS and Stryker Enlite knee navigation systems to provide surgeons a simplified solution, helping make navigated total knee replacements easier procedures to incorporate in the everyday AND environment.
+Computer assisted surgery may result in possible shorter hospital stays for patients, decreased complications, improved joint stability, and decreased rehabilitation time.

 Hip Replacement Surgery

-For patients having hip replacement surgery, the Hana Table makes possible the newer anterior approach.
+For patients having hip replacement surgery, the Hana Table makes the newer anterior approach possible.
 It is one of the least invasive surgical options, and many patients undergoing hip replacement surgery are eligible candidates for the anterior hip approach.
 The procedure requires the Hana Table, an advanced surgical table that makes it possible for surgeons to work in between the muscles, rather than detaching them from the hip or thighbones.
 This results in minimal tissue disturbance and smaller surgical incisions.
-The difference between conventional and anterior hip replacement surgeries is significant.
-Conventional surgery requires strict precautions for the patient, limiting hip motion for six to eight weeks after surgery.
-Conversely, the anterior approach allows patients to bend their hips freely more quickly and bear full weight when comfortable, ensuring a more rapid return to normal function.
-Orthopedic surgeons using the anterior approach say it increases precise placement of hip replacement devices, and that translates into better function for patients and surgery that lasts longer.
+There is a significant difference between conventional and anterior hip replacement surgeries.
+The anterior approach offers an alternative method that allows patients a faster initial recovery time.
+Orthopedic surgeons using the anterior approach say it increases precise placement of hip replacement devices, and that it translates into better function for patients and surgery that lasts longer.
+North Florida uses the Stryker MAKO Rio for Total Hip Arthroplasty as well.
+The robotic assisted surgery option can assist the surgeon to improve precision and performance for their patient's total hip replacement.